Written by Anke Zimmermann, BSc, FCAH

 I didn't really have much to prescribe on other than she wanted to feed every hour, had a tendency to loose stools, was ruddy in appearance and had unusually good focus.

-I therefor prescribed the homeopathic remedy Sulfur, which has a keynote of infants wanting to nurse every hour at night.
+I therefor selected the homeopathic remedy Sulfur, which has a keynote of infants wanting to nurse every hour at night.
 Sulfur is also a great remedy for a tendency to diarrhea.
 Sulfur babies and children are also often very self-possessed and precocious.

 Ten days later I received an email update from the mother: "Ashleigh is thriving and sleeping much better, thank you."